mautic/mautic-documentation/pages/12.Plugins/05.Connectwise/docs.en.md

 You will need your company id in order to authenticate the Connectwise plugin.

 Use the thick client to create a new API member.
-Dowload think client from [here](https://university.connectwise.com/university/pageview.aspx?short_name=workstation-installation).
+Dowload think client from [here][here].

 1. Go to *System/member*
 1. Create a new API member.